seanreed1111/sql-recipes/recipes.md

 SELECT * FROM employee MINus
 SELECT * FROM employee_bonus
 ;
 A Venn diagram may help to show how the MINUS operator works.
 Figure 3-2 shows the result of Query1 MINUS Query2.
-Any rows that overlap between Query1 and Query2 are removed FROM the result set along with any rows in Query2 that do not overlap Query1.
+Any rows that overlap BETWEEN Query1 and Query2 are removed FROM the result set along with any rows in Query2 that do not overlap Query1.
 In other words, only rows in Query1 are returned less any rows in Query1 that exist in Query2.

 ---